 Often, when nobody disputes that the events happened between the particular people, the issue is whether the complainant really did consent or not.
 If they did consent (as the law defines it), then it is not an assault as far as the law is concerned.
 This is one of the more difficult scenarios to navigate in the courtroom because there were almost never other people around who can testify about what happened, so it comes down to the complainant’s story versus that of the accused.
 This is also one of the topics the law has evolved to address differently than it used to.
 For example, except in rare cases, the complainant’s sexual history can’t be made part of the trial and defence lawyers can’t use it to argue that a complainant was more likely to have consented because they consented to other acts in the past, or that the complainant is generally less worthy of belief.

 Another scenario is when the complainant did not consent to the sexual activity but the accused person mistakenly believed that they did.
 This raises the defence of honest but mistaken belief in consent.
 Again, though, this is not as simple as just arguing that the accused really did believe it – rather, the law requires evidence that the accused person’s belief was reasonable and that they took real steps to make sure the complainant was consenting.
 The accused can’t have been reckless or wilfully blind (once again, terms with special meanings in the law) about what the complainant wanted.
 The law also says the accused can’t argue that their own intoxication was what made them make the mistake.

-No matter the facts of the particular case, sexual assaults are serious charges with serious consequences for an accused person.
+No matter the facts of the particular case, sexual assault charges in Canada have serious consequences for an accused person.
 If you’re being investigated for or have been charged with a sexual assault or a related offence, it is highly recommended that you contact an experienced criminal defence lawyer to protect your interests throughout the process.